nus-cs2103-AY2021S1/ip/docs/README.md

     * `description`: the content of a certain note.

 ## <a id="#3">3.
 Setting Up</a>

-    * Download the jar file.
+* Download the jar file [here] (https://github.com/patricktan6/ip/releases/tag/A-Release)
 * Open the jar file downloaded and you can start using it.

 ## <a id="#4">4.
 Commands</a>
 Command | Result